 11.4.
 After applying the changes, we will see the result differently.
 Now we have 3 attributes and only one Metric.

-- The last step here will exclude the column title of the sheet (the second column named Birth rate by country…”.
-To do this simply right click on the name column and select ” Do not import“.
+12. The last step here will exclude the column title of the sheet (the second column named Birth rate by country…”.
+To do this simply right-click on the name column and select ” Do not import“.

 13. Now we can see the end result where the record that refers to the title of the page does not appear as an attribute

-- Before selecting ” Finish“, we can see that MicroStrategy has created a link between the two tables (clicking on Country) following semantic techniques, in this case using “Country” column.
-If required, this relationship can be modified by right clicking on a column and selecting “Unmap”.
+Before selecting ” Finish“, we can see that MicroStrategy has created a link between the two tables (clicking on Country) following semantic techniques, in this case using the “Country” column.
+If required, this relationship can be modified by right-clicking on a column and selecting “Unmap”.

-- Moving to next screen, we will see the final result of our imports.
+14. Moving to the next screen, we will see the final result of our imports.
 Since we have chosen to unite the two tables using the ” Country” column, we see only one (1) data set which contains all the attributes and metrics of both excel book sheets.

 Now step by step to import the data and create our first report.

-- In the Connect with your data window we select “Dropbox”.
+2. In the Connect with your data window, we select “Dropbox”.

-- From here the process is the same as the one made for importing data from a local file, so to continue proceed from step 5 “Importing a spreadsheet on local disk.”
+8. From here the process is the same as the one made for importing data from a local file, so to continue to proceed from step 5 “Importing a spreadsheet on a local disk.”

 This site offers relatively consistent information, with validated sources and which will even be updated with the passage of time.
 Other data sources typically used are those that provide information about the value of the Shares, the ones related to the Weather Forecast as well as those that generate global statistics such as demographics, number of computers produced, number of downloaded mobile applications among others that can be found, the list is huge and increasingly detailed.